-Category: Department: Library Facilities Renovation/Repair
+Department: Library Category: Facilities Renovation/Repair

 The 10-year warranty on the rubber roof has expired.
 The rubber roof has already been repaired in several areas using a recommended patch kit.
 This restoration project includes making repairs to splits/holes in the rubber roof membrane and the application of urethane liquid waterproofing membrane to restore and upgrade the performance of the rubber roof system.
-Leaks could cause serious damage to the building, fixtures, and
+Leaks could cause serious damage to the building, fixtures, and contents.

-RECOMMENDED FINANCING Total Estimated Project Costs by Fiscal Year Source of Five -Year Funds FY2014 FY2015 FY2016 FY2017 FY2018 Cost A. Feasibility Study B. Design C. Land Acquisition D. Construction E. Furnishings/Equipment F. Departmental Equipment G. Contingency H. Other (Roof) 3,450 3,450 6 \$3,450 TOTAL \$3,450
+Source of Total Estimated Project Costs by Fiscal Year

+Funds Five -Year Cost FY2014 FY2015 FY2016 FY2017 FY2018

+A. Feasibility Study

+B. Design

+C. Land Acquisition

+D. Construction

+E. Furnishings/Equipment

+F. Departmental Equipment

+G. Contingency

+H. Other (Roof) 6 3,450 3,450

+TOTAL \$3,450 \$3,450